Art of ancient Egypt: Art of Meroë

-Ancient Egypt shared a long and complex history with the Nile Valley to the south, the region called Nubia (modern Sudan).
-Beginning with the Kerma culture and continuing with the Kingdom of Kush based at Napata and then Meroë, Nubian culture absorbed Egyptian influences at various times, for both political and religious reasons.
-The result is a rich and complex visual culture.
+Ancient Egypt shared a long and complex history with the Nile Valley to the south, the region called Nubia.
+Evidence for artistic production here is similarly ancient to that in Egypt, with notable artifacts contemporaneous to the pre-dynastic period including a well known incense burner from the site of Qustul, Egypt, and various pieces of glazed pottery attributed to the A-Group culture.

-The artistic production of Meroë reflects a range of influences.
-First, it was an indigenous African culture with roots stretching back thousands of years.
-To this is added the fact that the wealth of Meroë was based on trade with Egypt when it was ruled by the Ptolemaic dynasty (332–330 BC) and the Romans (30 BC – 395 AD), so Hellenistic and Roman objects and ideas were imported, as well as Egyptian influences.
+During the period of the Kerma culture and continuing with the Kingdom of Kush based at Napata and then Meroë, Nubian cultures absorbed Egyptian influences at various times, for both political and religious reasons, and also absorbed influences from Hellenistic, Roman, and other cultures.
+The result is a varied and diverse Nubian artistic corpus drawing upon and recontextualizing numerous indigenous and foreign cultural traditions to local ends.